ryantd42/NY-Legislative-Git/2023/S774A-2023/bill.md

- CATION  NUMBER  AND  RACE  OF  EACH INCARCERATED INDIVIDUAL WHO HAS BEEN DENIED CREDIT AND THE AMOUNT OF CREDIT INVOLVED, THE REASON  OR  REASONS FOR  THE  DENIAL,  INCLUDING, WHERE APPLICABLE, A DESCRIPTION OF THE BAD BEHAVIOR OR INSTITUTIONAL RULE VIOLATION OR  VIOLATIONS  (INCLUDING  THE CORRESPONDING  NUMERICAL CODE IN THE DEPARTMENT'S INMATE RULE HANDBOOK), AND, WHERE APPLICABLE, A DESCRIPTION OF THE ASSIGNED DUTY  AND/OR  IDEN- TIFICATION  OF  ASSIGNED  TREATMENT  PROGRAM  IN  WHICH THE INCARCERATED PERSON WAS DETERMINED TO HAVE FAILED TO  PERFORM  PROPERLY.
-THE  REPORT SHALL  ADDITIONALLY  SPECIFY THE DEPARTMENT FACILITY IN WHICH THE RECOM- MENDATION TO WITHHOLD, FORFEIT OR CANCEL GOOD  TIME  WAS  MADE  AND  THE NAMES  OF  THE  DEPARTMENT  PERSONNEL  ON SUCH FACILITY'S TIME ALLOWANCE COMMITTEE WHO MADE SUCH RECOMMENDATION.
+ CATION  NUMBER  AND  RACE  OF  EACH INCARCERATED INDIVIDUAL WHO HAS BEEN DENIED CREDIT AND THE AMOUNT OF CREDIT INVOLVED, THE REASON  OR  REASONS FOR  THE  DENIAL,  INCLUDING, WHERE APPLICABLE, A DESCRIPTION OF THE BAD BEHAVIOR OR INSTITUTIONAL RULE VIOLATION OR  VIOLATIONS,  INCLUDING  THE CORRESPONDING  NUMERICAL  CODE IN THE DEPARTMENT'S INMATE RULE HANDBOOK, AND, WHERE APPLICABLE, A DESCRIPTION OF THE ASSIGNED DUTY  AND/OR  IDEN- TIFICATION  OF  ASSIGNED  TREATMENT  PROGRAM  IN  WHICH THE INCARCERATED PERSON WAS DETERMINED TO HAVE FAILED TO  PERFORM  PROPERLY.
+THE  REPORT SHALL  ADDITIONALLY  SPECIFY THE DEPARTMENT FACILITY IN WHICH THE RECOM- MENDATION TO WITHHOLD, FORFEIT OR CANCEL GOOD  TIME  WAS  MADE  AND  THE

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02637-02-4
+ S. 774--A  2

+ NAMES  OF  THE  DEPARTMENT  PERSONNEL  ON SUCH FACILITY'S TIME ALLOWANCE COMMITTEE WHO MADE SUCH RECOMMENDATION.
   § 3.
-Section 803 of the correction law, as amended by chapter 3 of the laws of 1995, paragraphs (a), (b), and (c) of subdivision 1 and subdivi- sions 3, 4, and 5 as amended by section 37 of subpart B  of  part  C  of

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02637-01-3
- S. 774  2

- chapter  62  of  the  laws  of  2011, paragraph (d) of subdivision 1 and subdivision 2-a as added by chapter 738 of the laws  of  2004,  subpara- graph  (ii)  of paragraph (d) of subdivision 1 as amended by chapter 322 of the laws of 2021, subparagraph (iv) of paragraph (d) of subdivision 1 as  separately  amended  by  chapters  242  and 322 of the laws of 2021, subdivision 2-b as added by section 3 of part E of  chapter  62  of  the laws of 2003, is amended to read as follows:
+Section 803 of the correction law, as amended by chapter 3 of the laws of 1995, paragraphs (a), (b), and (c) of subdivision 1 and subdivi- sions  3,  4,  and  5 as amended by section 37 of subpart B of part C of chapter 62 of the laws of 2011,  paragraph  (d)  of  subdivision  1  and subdivision  2-a  as  added by chapter 738 of the laws of 2004, subpara- graph (ii) of paragraph (d) of subdivision 1 as amended by  chapter  322 of the laws of 2021, subparagraph (iv) of paragraph (d) of subdivision 1 as  separately  amended  by chapters 242 and 322 of the laws of 2021 and subdivision 2-b as added by section 3 of part E of  chapter  62  of  the laws of 2003, is amended to read as follows:
   §  803.
 Good behavior allowances against indeterminate and determinate